BetterThanTomorrow/calva-docs/docs/paredit.md

  `ctrl+alt+w space`      | **Select Top Level Form** | Top level in a structural sence.
 Typically where your`(def ...)`/`(defn ...)` type forms.
 Please note that`(comment ...)` forms create a new top level. <br> ![](images/paredit/select-top-level-form.gif)

 The selecting ”versions” of the navigation commands above.
-They will all grow whatever current selection as far as the **Shrink Selection** command is concerned.
+They will all grow the current selection as far as the **Shrink Selection** command is concerned.

 Default keybinding    | Action | Description
 ------------------    | ------ | --------------